 Yoga is transformational — on a deep level, rather than just loosening your hamstrings and building your quads.
 True yoga is invisible.
 It’s not about the handstands.

-Ricky Tran is a yogi.
 Yes, he has great quads and hamstrings, and can do all the challenging yoga poses with his body.
 However, talking to him, it’s clear that his greatest accomplishments via yoga are those that aren’t visible to the naked eye.

-After college he moved to Austin.
+After college, he moved to Austin.
 The capital of Texas is a great place for yoga enthusiasts wanting to live a clean lifestyle.
 But Ricky wasn’t running down that road.
 He got stuck in a rut.
 The addiction hole swallowed him up.
 Tobacco.
 Alcohol.
 Meth-amphetamine.
 Prescription drugs.

-His tells how yoga is transformational on Tommy Rosen’s Recovery 2.0.
+He tells how yoga is transformational on Tommy Rosen’s Recovery 2.0.
 Tommy Rosen is a leader in the yoga world for making a difference among people with addictions.
 A former addict, he travels the country sharing his healing art with those who are still struggling to overcome their weaknesses.

 Ricky Tran, like Tommy, overcame his addictions through yoga.
-Like Tommy, he is an apostle for clean living now, and is a featured workshop leader at yoga events beyond his hometown.
+Like Tommy, he is an apostle for clean living now and is a featured workshop leader at yoga events beyond his hometown.
 Ricky was in Houston recently for the 2016 Texas Yoga Conference.
-One of his morning sangha sessions was devoted to yoga as a means to transform oneself, and clear the demons.
+One of his morning sangha sessions was devoted to yoga as a means to transform oneself and clear the demons.

 “Before Yoga, I wasn’t conscious of my decisions,” he said.
 “But I was conscious of the results of my decisions.
 Like jail.”